-Last week Caramel reviewed the graphic novel version of The Dragonet Prophesy (Book One of Wings of Fire) by Tui Sutherland (adapted by Barry Deutsch, art work by Mike Holmes, color by Maarta Laiho).
+Last week Caramel reviewed the graphic novel version of The Dragonet Prophecy (Book One of Wings of Fire) by Tui Sutherland (adapted by Barry Deutsch, art work by Mike Holmes, color by Maarta Laiho).
 This week he wanted to talk about the second graphic novel in the series: The Lost Heir.
 As always Sprinkles is taking notes and asking followup questions.

 Sprinkles: So how do you want to start this review Caramel?